Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Extended Poisson-Kac processes: case studies

 The generalisation to a senescent LW is now straightforward, as we just need to include the transitional age among the overlapping variables.
 Therefore, $\Sigma_X=\{X,{\mathcal T}, N\}$, $\Sigma_T=\{S,{\mathcal T},N \}$, and thus $\Sigma_O=\{{\mathcal T}, N\}$.
 The PPDW functions for this process are $p_s^{(n)}(x,\tau,t)\equiv p(x,\tau,n,t,s)$, which, similar to Eq.~(\ref{eqs_1}), now read

-Here the transitional senescence of the process is expressed by the Markovian transition kernels $k_n(\tau,\tau^\prime)$, which are assumed to depend on the counting state $n$.
-In general, $k_n(\tau,\tau^\prime)$ admits a non-atomic support in $\tau$.
+Here the transitional senescence of the process is expressed by the Markovian transition kernels $k_n(\tau,\tau^\prime)$, which are assumed to depend on the counting state $n$. {The kernel $k_n(\tau,\tau^\prime)$ may be an impulse Dirac delta function in $\tau$ or may admit a non-atomic support in $\tau$, consisting in an interval of values of $\tau$ for which $k_n(\tau,\tau^\prime)>0$.}

 Equations~(\ref{eqs_2}) represent the statistical characterisation of a general transitionally senescent LW.
 To illustrate how these processes can reveal novel dynamical features, we specify the senescing process such that, after any transition, the walker transitional age is not reset to zero but to a prescribed larger value.
 In this respect, we introduce a diverging sequence of non-negative numbers $\{ \tau_n^0 \}_{n=0}^\infty$ with $\tau_0^0=0$ and $\tau_n^0 < \tau_{n+1}^0$, such that